 Notes:

+I love this yogurt.
+In fact, I can't get enough of it.
+I love that I can have an unprocessed whole milk yogurt that tastes good, but is not full of sugar.
 I love both the fruit and the vanilla flavored varieties that I have tried.
 Actually, the more I make it, the more I like even the plain.
 So far we have made blueberry, raspberry, strawberry, and vanilla, and my boys devoured every kind.

 Next time I also want to double the recipe.
 We eat it way too fast.
 I am not sure how that affects cook times though, so maybe I will buy a thermometer and use this tip from Shannon when asked about changing quantities: